Game Designer's Notebook - the birth of Breaking Away

 When I'm done with Spree, it'll be a smallish clay statue, with a good amount of marble showing through; that's about what I was hoping for.
 Its just complex enough to make people think, but not too bulky to be understood.
 It's not Chess, but then it was never supposed to be.
 For one thing, Chess isn't very funny.
 For another, you never get to shoot anyone.

-James Ernest is a freelance writer and game designer.
-His tiny game company, Cheapass Games, has information online at http://www.alexicom.net/cheapass.
+James Ernest is a freelance writer and game designer and the head honcho at Cheapass Games.
 He lives happily in Seattle on the money he earns by being married to a rich person.